Cary Nelson Capsule Biography

 “Nelson has always been a doer and a risk-taker.”
 So wrote a reviewer for The Nation in 1997.
 He was thinking of a career that has encompassed a major project to redefine Marxism and a continuing effort to open up and democratize the canon of American poetry.
 Few commentators are neutral about Nelson’s impact on higher education.
 Hailed as a “samurai professor” defending academia’s most exploited employees, he has also been attacked by conservatives as “a proud betrayer of his discipline.”
 Furious at an NEH project funded before he came on board, William Bennett dismissed him as “trendy,” but reviewers later labeled the project “epoch-making.”

-His twenty-five authored or edited books include The Incarnate Word: Literature as Verbal Space (1973), Our Last First Poets: Vision and History in Contemporary American Poetry (1981), Marxism and the Interpretation of Culture (1987), Cultural Studies (1992), Higher Education Under Fire: Politics, Economics, and the Crisis of the Humanities (1994), Will Work for Food: Academic Labor in Crisis (1997), Academic Keywords: A Devil’s Dictionary for Higher Education (1999), Revolutionary Memory: Recovering the Poetry of the American Left (2001), Office Hours : Activism and Change in the Academy (2004), and No University is an Island: Saving Academic Freedom (2010).
-He is the author of over 100 essays, including a number published in Academe, The Chronicle of Higher Education, and Inside Higher Education.
+His twenty-eight authored or edited books include The Incarnate Word: Literature as Verbal Space (1973), Our Last First Poets: Vision and History in Contemporary American Poetry (1981), Marxism and the Interpretation of Culture (1987), Cultural Studies (1992), Higher Education Under Fire: Politics, Economics, and the Crisis of the Humanities (1994), Will Work for Food: Academic Labor in Crisis (1997), Academic Keywords: A Devil’s Dictionary for Higher Education (1999), Revolutionary Memory: Recovering the Poetry of the American Left (2001), Office Hours : Activism and Change in the Academy (2004), No University is an Island: Saving Academic Freedom (2010), and Anthology of Modern and Contemporary American Poetry (2014).
+He is the author of over 200 essays, including a number published in Academe, The Chronicle of Higher Education, and Inside Higher Education.

 Cary is married to Paula A. Treichler, a University of Illinois faculty member whose books include How to Have Theory in an Epidemic: Cultural Chronicles of AIDS (1999).

-Cary Nelson took office as the 49th president of the American Association of University Professors in June 2006, and was reelected in 2008.
+Cary Nelson took office as the 49th president of the American Association of University Professors in June 2006, was reelected in 2008, and again in 2010.

 A book about Cary Nelson's work and career, with essays by twenty